 Hormone therapy was once routinely used to treat menopausal symptoms and protect long-term health.
 Then large clinical trials showed health risks.
-What does this mean to you?
+What does this mean for you?By Mayo Clinic Staff

-For women who experience menopause naturally, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
-This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of uterine cancer.
-Women who have had their uterus removed (hysterectomy) don't need to take progestin.
+If you haven't had your uterus removed, your doctor will typically prescribe estrogen along with progesterone or progestin (progesterone-like medication).
+This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of endometrial cancer.
+If you have had your uterus removed (hysterectomy), you may not need to take progestin.

-In the largest clinical trial to date, a combination estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including:
+In the largest clinical trial to date, hormone replacement therapy that consisted of an estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including:

 - Heart disease

 Subsequent studies have suggested that these risks vary depending on:

 - Age.
 Women who begin hormone therapy at age 60 or older or more than 10 years from the onset of menopause are at greater risk of the above conditions.
 But if hormone therapy is started before the age of 60 or within 10 years of menopause, the benefits appear to outweigh the risks.